► Vaccine Benefits and Safety ► Strategies for Vaccine Promotion

 COVID-19 Vaccine Benefits, Safety and What to Expect

 COVID-19 vaccines are believed to be safe and effective at preventing severe illness.
 The process to develop the vaccines was systematic, and no steps were skipped or overlooked.
-Each U.S. vaccine underwent rigorous clinical trials, was reviewed by and received approval from the Food and Drug Administration and is continually being monitored for safety and effectiveness.
-Due to an urgent need for measures to end the pandemic and save lives, the vaccine was approved in less time than usual under an Emergency Use Authorization.
-Here’s why receiving a vaccination for COVID-19 is beneficial for you and your family, community, and co-workers:
+Each U.S. vaccine underwent rigorous clinical trials, was reviewed by and received approval from the Food and Drug Administration under an Emergency Use Authorization (EUA) and is continually being monitored for safety and effectiveness.
+Due to an urgent need for measures to end the pandemic and save lives, the vaccine was approved in less time than usual under an EUA.
+Receiving a vaccination for COVID-19 is beneficial for you and your family, community, and co-workers:

 COVID-19 Vaccine Availability and Getting the Shot